Korpokkur: Etymology

-The most common variations stem from the Japanese adaptation of Ainu words, which includes phonemes not present in Japanese.
-In a completely different context, koro is a noun, a shortened form of korokoni, the Ainu word for fuki (Petasites japonicus).
+The most common variations stem from the Japanese adaptation of Ainu words, which include phonemes not present in Japanese.
+In a completely different context, koro is a noun, a shortened form of korokoni, the Ainu word for sweet coltsfoot (苳, fuki).
 This abbreviation is likely what fed into the popular folk etymology of Koropokkuru as “people under the butterbur,” even though structurally, "kor" in korpok‑un‑kur is part of a spatial compound.
 The original term can be reconstructed as "Korpok-un-kur".
 Respectively, "pok" = down; below, "un" = locative particle, "kur" (alternatively "kuru" or "guru") = person; man.
 "Korpok" (alternatively "corpok" or "choropok") is a compound that means "beneath, underground".
 Examples of Ainu words using such components include: